// reference

 | Graduate school | B (83%) | B (83%) | Below B may trigger academic probation |

-Standard Rounding
+Standard rounding

-89.5% rounds up to 90%, which is an A-.
-89.4% stays at 89% and is a B+.
-This is the most common approach.
-The rule is straightforward: 0.5 and above rounds up, below 0.5 rounds down.
-Some schools round to the nearest whole number, others to one decimal place.
+89.5% rounds to 90% (A-).
+89.4% stays at B+.
+The most common approach: 0.5 and above rounds up.
+Some schools round to whole numbers, others to one decimal place.

-Strict Cutoffs
+Strict cutoffs

-Professor Discretion
+Discretion

-| Country | Top Grade | Mid Grade | Minimum Pass | Fail |
+| Country | Top | Mid | Min pass | Fail |

 |---|---|---|---|---|